 The 4 Stages of NREM Sleep

 Stage 2 happens when you have made it through stage 1 and we fall into a deeper sleep.
-In this stage we are know to sleepwalk or talk in our sleep.
+In this stage, we are known to sleepwalk or talk in our sleep.

-Stage 3 You body lands in the deep sleep, and is hard to be awakened from.
+Stage 3 your body lands in the deep sleep and is hard to be awakened from.
 Electrical activity emerges into the brain at this time.

 Stage 4 you are sound asleep, all body functions are slowed right down at this point.
 Difficulty in being awakened.